creare-com/podpac/doc/source/interpolation.md

 `interpolation='nearest'`
 <<<<<<< HEAD
 * **Descripition**: All dimensions are interpolated using nearest neighbor interpolation.
-This is the default, but available options can be found here: `podpac.core.interpolation.interpolation.INTERPOLATION_METHODS`.
+This is the default, but available options can be found here: `podpac.core.interpolator.interpolation.INTERPOLATION_METHODS`.
 In particular, for no interpolation, use `interpolation="none"`. *NOTE* the `none` interpolator ONLY considers the bounds of any evaluated coordinates.
 This means the data is returned at FULL resolution (no striding or sub-selection).
 * **Details**: PODPAC will automatically select appropriate interpolators based on the source coordinates and eval coordinates.
-Default interpolator orders can be found in `podpac.core.interpolation.interpolation.INTERPOLATION_METHODS_DICT`
+Default interpolator orders can be found in `podpac.core.interpolator.interpolation.INTERPOLATION_METHODS_DICT`

 ### ...as a dictionary